What to see in Havana, what to do, what to visit. Places of interest

 If you wonder what to see in Havana and what places to visit, you are in the right place, in this post we propose to recommend your main sites of interest.

 The first thing you should know is that Havana is a fairly large city, to see it well it is necessary at least 3 to 5 days, however, we will give you a guide depending on the time you have.

 What to do in Havana in 2 days?

-¿What to see in Old Havana?
+What to see in Old Havana?

 It stands out presiding over the square, the baroque style of the Cathedral of the Virgin Mary of the Immaculate Conception of Havana, better known as the Cathedral of Havana.

-The Plaza de Armas is just a few steps away from the Cathedral.
-It is a place surrounded by monuments and buildings such as: the Palacio del Segundo Cabo, the Castillo de la Real Fuerza, the San Gerónimo School of Havana, the Templete, the Palace of the General Captains, among other places of interest.
-Also here you can make very good pictures.
+Just a few steps from the Cathedral is the Plaza de Armas.
+It is a place surrounded by monuments and buildings such as: the Palace of the Second Cape, the Castle of the Royal Force, the College of San Gerónimo de La Habana, the Temple, the Palace of the General Captains, among other places of interest.
+Also here you can take great pictures.

 What to do in Havana at night?

 At night Havana has many options.
 There are many clubs, cabarets and places to enjoy.
 The best known are the Tropicana Cabaret and the Parisien.
 Although there are excellent nightclubs such as: El Gato Tuerto and La Zorra y el Cuervo, the latter specialized in Jazz.
 You can also enjoy the many Music Houses where you can dance Caribbean rhythms with live orchestras.

 What to do in Havana in 3 days?